-Books, supplies, gear, clothing, computers, or other devices.
+Books, supplies, gear, clothing, computers, laptops, or other devices.
 Courses and/or exams not included in the applicant’s Education and Training Plan, and courses already started or completed.
 MyCAA will not reimburse any expenses or past courses.
 Student activity fees, event fees, and entertainment fees are also not covered under MyCAA.
 Non-accredited or audited courses, internships, apprenticeships, and clinical supervision or orientation programs are not eligible for funding.

 Can Military Spouses Use MyCAA To Pursue A Graduate Degree?

-MyCAA is for undergraduate work, licenses, certification, etc. Spouses may apply to take “any program of study from an accredited school or institution” leading to a license, certification, certificate or Associate’s Degree.
+MyCAA is for undergraduate work, licenses, certification, etc. Spouses may apply to take “any program of study from an accredited school or institution” leading to a license, certification, certificate, or associate degree.
 The program does permit the applicant to take advanced courses needed to satisfy Continuing Education Units (CEU) requirements in an approved program.
 There may be other options depending on the program.
 Please consult with your Employment Readiness staff or career coach for specific situations.
 It is always important to remember that your chosen program must stick to the approved Education Training Plan (ETP).

 Does MyCAA Offer A Free Laptop?

-Some individual programs may offer MyCAA applicants a free laptop as an incentive, but MyCAA itself does not offer or fund free laptops for qualified military spouses who use MyCAA.
+Some individual programs may offer MyCAA applicants a free laptop as an incentive, but MyCAA itself does not offer or fund free laptops, tablets, or other technology for qualified military spouses who use MyCAA.